George Strohmeyer

-George Ferdinand Strohmeyer, Jr. (January 27, 1924 – January 12, 1992) was an American football player who played two seasons in the All-America Football Conference (AAFC) with the Brooklyn Dodgers and Chicago Hornets.
+George Ferdinand Strohmeyer, Jr. (January 27, 1924 – January 12, 1992) was an American professional football player who played two seasons in the All-America Football Conference (AAFC) with the Brooklyn Dodgers and Chicago Hornets.

-He enrolled at Texas A&M University before transferring to the University of Notre Dame.
-Strohmeyer attended McAllen High School in McAllen, Texas.
-He was drafted by the Los Angeles Rams of the National Football League (NFL) in the thirteenth round of the 1946 NFL Draft.
+He played college football at Texas A&M University and the University of Notre Dame.
+He was selected by the Los Angeles Rams of the National Football League (NFL) in the thirteenth round of the 1946 NFL draft.

-Early years
+Early life

-Strohmeyer played high school football as a center for the McAllen High School Bulldogs.
+Strohmeyer played high school football as a center at McAllen High School in McAllen, Texas.
 He was named Best Blocker on the All-Valley squad in 1941 and was also one of the area's best placekickers.
 He graduated in 1941.
 Strohmeyer was also a Golden Gloves champion.

 College career

 Strohmeyer first played college football as a freshman for the Texas A&M Aggies.
 He then joined the United States Navy in 1943.
 He played football on several military bases, earning Service Football All-America honors in 1944 and 1945.
 Strohmeyer lettered for the Notre Dame Fighting Irish from 1946 to 1947.
 He also earned All-American honors in 1946 and 1947.